Quick Tips to Boost Sales on Amazon

 Rewrite your Listings

-There are other things often overlooked which you can do to improve your listings even further: by cutting down on additional text like seller policies, requirements for returns, you can simplify your listing to make it much easier to read.
+There are other things often overlooked which you can do to improve your listings: by cutting down on additional text like seller policies, requirements for returns, you can simplify your listing to make it much easier to read.
 Don’t let the desire to place well in search results dictate your description length: if it turns your customers off it could potentially result in a lost sale; the traffic’s not worth it.

 Bonus Tip: use a single colour font, preferably black.
 Ensure you left-align text (best for mobile shoppers).
 Also: use a font big enough to read on a mobile device.

-Humans are socially animals.
-If the majority like something, there is a strong tendency for others to flock to it too.
+Humans are social animals.
+If the majority like something, there is a strong tendency for others to flock to it.
 Statistics bear this out: according to a survey by BrightLocal, 92% of website visitors now read reviews online before making a purchase.
 What other people think of a product massively affects the likelihood of a purchase.
 Frustratingly, however, roughly the same amount of people (90%) fail to leave feedback on Amazon – a clear disparity what people expect and what they do themselves.

 To remedy this, there are a number of methods you can employ: using programs like Feedback Five can help increase the volume of feedback submitted by sending out feedback requests.
 Alternatively, including a message on your packing slip (bright visible colours like red seem to work best) which state: “Please remember to leave Seller Feedback & a Product Review” has been known to work according to sellers over at Seller Central.